FabienSalles/smartengo-apip/README.md

 I tried to change my way of write unit tests.
 I usually do more functional and integration tests because my way of writing unit test came from a mockist style which generated tests coupled to the implementation with little values and a weak refactoring capacity.
 The unit tests of this app are written in a Classisict way.
 It can be a bit more complicated to understand but they are more robust and less coupled to the source code.

+### The downside
+1. The App and endpoints aren't finish.
+I just implemented Article and Tag endpoints with some validations.
+There is no user management, no reactions and no comments entities.
+2. APIP Platform isn't really fit to CQRS and DDD architecture : listeners are ugly and swagger document does not like when we override APIP.

 ## The Auth Application
 Auth is a dockerized Express app.
 I use Typescript and an ORM (TypeORM) in order to create a migration for an user table I try to create and test an endpoint with Jest and SuperTest but it didn't works.
 I didn't look any further.

+## The Frontend Application

+I didn't do anything on it.
+I preferred to focus on my main skills.
+To be honest I learned Typescript and Angular only a few days ago [with the Tour of Heroes Tutorial](https://github.com/FabienSalles/angular-tour-of-heroes)...